GinOwO/LuX/README.md

 - C++20 or above
 - Qt framework 6.5.0+
 - Qt Creator Community 10.0.0+
+- (Optional: Linux Building only) [CQtDeployer](https://github.com/QuasarApp/CQtDeployer)

 ### Cloning

-Open a command line in your desired folder, clone the repo and change the directory to the cloned folder using
+Open a command line in your desired folder, clone the repo with the following command
 ```
 git clone https://github.com/KThankYou/LuX.git
-cd LuX
 ```

+## Building

-### Building
+### Windows
 1. Open Qt Creator and load the project.
 2. Switch to release and then build the project.
 3. Copy the release exe from the build folder to your desired folder.